 Hodge Study Reveals the True Effects of the Cost of Living Crisis in the UK

-/EIN News/ -- Cardiff, United Kingdom, July 10, 2023 (GLOBE NEWSWIRE) -- Hodge has published a report that analysed the ways the cost of living crisis is affecting people across the UK.
+Cardiff, United Kingdom – Hodge has published a report that analysed the ways the cost of living crisis is affecting people across the UK.
 The cost of living is a big worry for many people and Hodge aims to educate more people about it and also offer advice and support to those who are deeply affected by this.

 The research focuses on people’s spending habits during this cost of living crisis and is derived from a 2022 survey where respondents were asked about what changed in their spending habits.
 Respondents got to share how they felt about their spending habits in comparison to how they felt 12 months prior.
 About 2,000 people participated in this study between the ages of 21-55+ and they represented income brackets ranging from £18k to more than £100k.